mcdemarco/the-new-kitchen-cookbook/pie/cherry.md

 You can use a combination of cherry formats, as long as you do it proportionally (with the appropriate sugar, cooking time, etc.).

 ![combo cherry pie with fancy vents](../images/cherry_pie.png)

+You can make mini pies in a (regular) muffin tin, with or without a top crust.
+A 9" crust should be enough for one muffin tin, or two if you want to top the pie.
+Fill with about 1 T. of filling (or to taste).
+Bake 25--30 minutes at 350°F.  [The internet](https://therecipecritic.com/mini-cherry-pies/) varies on the diameter cookie cutter or cup to use to cut out the crusts (when it provides one at all), and on whether to spray the muffin pan.
+You may need to adjust times for canned vs. fresh filling.